esl/MongooseIM/doc/authentication-methods/external.md

 ## Overview

-This backend delegates the authentication to an external script.
+This authentication method delegates the authentication to an external script.

-Requires the SASL PLAIN method.
+It uses the `SASL PLAIN` mechanism.

 ## Script API specification